 While it’s true that not all Labrador puppies will be as energetic as others, they’re generally very energetic.
 These puppies will continue to be playful until adulthood—more playtime for you and your Lab!

-It’s essential to note that the background of Labradors as a breed includes their roleOpens in a new tab. as hunting and working dogs.
+It’s essential to note that the background of Labradors as a breed includes their role as hunting and working dogs.
 It’s no coincidence that the relatively energetic breed has been favored for these types of active, outdoorsy roles.

 Also, keep in mind that Labs are somewhat known to develop slightly later than many other breeds psychologically, so it’s important to be patient and cherish the playful puppy stage before your Lab puppy suddenly becomes a young Lab adult.